Discontinuous motions of limit sets: Necessity of conditions

 In this section, we shall prove the \lq only if' part of Theorem \ref{pointwise convergence}, and the \lq if' part of Theorem \ref{non-continuous}.
 As in the definition of well-approximated crown domains in Section \ref{ends}, we assume that $(\HHH^3/G_\infty)_0$ has a coupled simply degenerate end $e$ with an untwisted conjoining cusp $P$ abutting on its projection $\bar e$ in $(\HHH^3/\Gamma)_0$.
 Let $\sigma$ be a parabolic curve representing $P$, and $\lambda$ the ending lamination of $e$, both of which we realise as geodesics in $S$.
 We lift them to $\HHH^2$.
 Consider a crown domain $C$ and let $\zeta$ be a tip of $C$.
 We assume that $C$ is well approximated.
 We shall show that $(c_n(\zeta))$ does not converge to $c_\infty(\zeta)$.
 This will prove both the \lq only if' part of Theorem \ref{pointwise convergence}, and the \lq if' part of Theorem \ref{non-continuous} at the same time.

 The proof is similar to that of discontinuity for Brock's example dealt with in \cite{mahan-series2}.
-Let $\Sigma$ denote the minimal supporting surface of $\lambda$, i.e.\ an essential subsurface of $S$ containing $\lambda$ and minimal up to isotopy with respect to the inclusion.
+Let $\Sigma$ denote the minimal supporting surface of $\lambda$, i.e.\ an essential subsurface of $S$ containing $\lambda$ and minimal up to isotopy with respect to inclusion.
 Since $\sigma$ is finite-separating, there exists an essential subsurface $B$ of $S$ such that \begin{enumerate} \item $\Sigma \cap B = \sigma$ \item $B$ corresponds to an upper geometrically finite end in the algebraic limit $(\HHH^3/G_\infty)_0$ \end{enumerate} By assumption, the crown domain $C$ is well approximated.
 Therefore, there are essential subsurfaces $\Sigma_-$ and $\Sigma_+$ contained in neighbourhoods of $e$ and its partner $e'$ respectively with the following properties.
-Here instead of the model manifold $\mathbf M_\Gamma$ used in \S \ref{ends}, we use $\HHH^3/\Gamma$ itself.
+(Here instead of the model manifold $\mathbf M_\Gamma$ used in \S \ref{ends}, we use $\HHH^3/\Gamma$ itself.)
 The surface $h_n^{-1}(\Sigma_+')$ is parallel into $h_n^{-1}(\Sigma_-)$ in $\HHH^3/G_n$.
 Let $\Psi_n$ denote an embedding from $\Sigma_+'$ to $\Sigma_-$ induced by this parallelism in $\HHH^3/G_n$ via $h_n$ as in Section \ref{ends}.
-The assumption of well-approximated crown domain says that for the sides $\lambda_C$ ($\neq \sigma$) of $p(C)$, the geodesics $(\Psi_n^{-1}(\lambda_C))$ converges to geodesics $\mu$ which may be realised by a pleated surface homotopic to the inclusion of $\Sigma_+$.
+The assumption of well-approximated crown domain says that for any geodesic side $\lambda_C$ ($\neq \sigma$) of $p(C)$, the geodesic $(\Psi_n^{-1}(\lambda_C))$ converges in the Hausdorff topology (with respect to a fixed hyperbolic metric) to a geodesic lamination $\mu$ which can be realised by a pleated surface homotopic to the inclusion of $\Sigma_+'$.
 Therefore, the realisation of $\lambda_C$ by a pleated surface from $S$ to $\HHH^3/G_n$ inducing $\rho_n$ between fundamental groups can be further pushed forward by $h_n$ to a quasi-geodesic realisation.
-The sequence of quasi-geodesic realisations thus obtained converge to geodesics realised in $\HHH^3/\Gamma$.
+The sequence of quasi-geodesic realisations thus obtained converges to a family of geodesics realised in $\HHH^3/\Gamma$.
 We denote the latter by $\mu^\ast$.

 Now let $(\kappa_n)$ be a sequence of bi-infinite geodesics in $\HHH^3/G_n$ asymptotic in one direction to the closed geodesic representing $\rho_n(\sigma)$ and in the other to (an end-point of a leaf of) the realisation of $\lambda_C$.
 Lift $\kappa_n$ to a geodesic $\tilde \kappa_n$ in $\HHH^3$ asymptotic to a lift of a leaf of $\lambda_C$.
 Also assume that $\tilde \kappa_n$ contains a basepoint $o_n^\mu$ lying within a bounded distance of $o_{\HHH^3}$.
 Since $(\Psi_n^{-1}(\lambda_C))$ converges to $\mu^\ast$, $(\tilde\kappa_n)$ converges to a geodesic with distinct endpoints.
 One of these, $p_\sigma$ (say), corresponds to $ \sigma$.
 The other, $p_\mu$ (say), is the endpoint of a lift of a leaf of $\mu^*$ and lies in the limit set of $\Gamma$.